-According to the International Society of Sports Nutrition (ISSN), larger athletes who train intensely “may need to consume between 5 and 10 g of creatine a day” to maintain their stores.
+According to the International Society of Sports Nutrition (ISSN), larger athletes who train intensely “may need to consume between

 People who cannot synthesize creatine because of a health condition may need to take 10 to 30 g a day to avoid health problems.